 This model agreement, approved by the University, is provided for researchers to use when collaborations with companies or other sponsors involve the exchange or disclosure of proprietary information.
 This agreement ensures that the proprietary information is clearly defined, appropriately protected, and can be removed from the research results so that results may be freely published.

-Model 1 requires internal routing and approval by ORA.
+This agreement requires internal routing and approval by ORA.
 The University researcher should complete as much of the fill-in information as possible before routing.
 When the disclosure involves a University pending patent application, OTC may be the authorized signature instead of ORA.
 Download Regular NDA.